sensu/sensu-go-workshop/lessons/operator/04/README.md

   command: do_something.sh
 ```

-## EXERCISE 1: Create a Handler to Send Alerts to a Chat App
+## EXERCISE 1: Create a Handler that Sends Alerts to a Chat App

 ### Scenario